tudorelu/energy_storage_rights/README.md

 Wind energy: Wind direction, Wind power density at different height Water energy: The depth of lake, occurence of water, potential sites for pumped hydro
 * **Energy grid data is implemented**<br />
-Display energy grid on map and their distances between each other.
-The visualization should tell the distance from energy grid line ( electricity transmission line) to the point of interest.
-This can be use to future calculation of the cost that required to implement various renewable technologies.
+Display energy grid on the map and their distances between each other.
+The visualization should tell the distance from the energy grid line ( electricity transmission line) to the point of interest.
+This can be used to future calculation of the cost required to implement various renewable technologies.
 * **Calculate the user selected area**<br />
-The user will be able to selecte area that they are interest to develop renewable technologies.
+The user will be able to select the area that they are interesting to develop renewable technologies.
 The shape can be in polygon or rectangle.
 Our application should be able to measure the size of the area and output the estimated potential energy generation and its return for each renewable energy in details.
 * **Calculate the potential return of development**<br />
 This include calculate annual power output, annual profit, net profit, and return of investment.
 The calculation is basic calculation that should be further improved in later development.
 * **Calculate the estimated gross return of energy storage installation.**<br />